evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ---
-title: HiPhi Y Dual Motor
+title: HiPhi Y Performance
-linktitle: Y Dual Motor
+linktitle: Y Performance
-description: HiPhi Y Dual Motor is an all-electric luxury SUV with a WLTP range of up to 620 km (385 miles).
+description: HiPhi Y Performance is an all-electric luxury SUV with a WLTP range of up to 620 km (385 miles).
 EVKX.net have all the details.
 weight: 10
 hidden: true
 ---